FACTBOX-Airlines suspend China flights because of coronavirus outbreak

 The airline's Shanghai-Budapest flight is unaffected.
 SINGAPORE AIRLINES

-Singapore Airlines Ltd said on Jan.
-31 it would reduce capacity on some of its routes to mainland China in February.
-The cuts include flights to Beijing, Shanghai, Guangzhou, Shenzhen, Chengdu, Xiamen, and Chongqing, some of which are flown by regional arm SilkAir.
-Its budget carrier Scoot is also cutting back on flights to China.

-TURKISH AIRLINES Turkey's flag carrier said on Jan.
-30 it would decrease frequency on scheduled flights to Beijing, Guangzhou, Shanghai and Xian between Feb.
-5 and Feb.
-29.
+TURKISH AIRLINES Turkey's flag carrier Turkish Airlines suspended all flights to China on Jan.
+31.

+Turkey's Health Minister Fahrettin Koca said all flights from China would be suspended from Wednesday until the end of the month and that passengers on flights from Japan, Taiwan, Thailand, Hong Kong, Singapore, South Korea and Malaysia would be screened with thermal cameras.
+TURKMENISTAN AIRLINES

-TURKMENISTAN AIRLINES Turkmenistan Airlines, the Central Asian nation's state carrier, said on Feb.
+Turkmenistan Airlines, the Central Asian nation's state carrier, said on Feb.
 1 it had suspended flights to and from Beijing.

-UNITED AIRLINES Chicago-based United announced cancellations, saying its last flights out of mainland China would be Feb.
-5, running through March 28.
+UNITED AIRLINES

-Vietnam's Vietjet will suspend all flights to and from China from Feb.
+VIETJET Vietnam's Vietjet will suspend all flights to and from China from Feb.
 1, the company said on Jan.
-31. VIETNAM AIRLINES
+31.

-Vietnam Airlines will suspend its flights to destinations in China next week over coronavirus concerns, the company said Jan 31.
-VIRGIN ATLANTIC
+VIETNAM AIRLINES Vietnam Airlines will suspend its flights to destinations in China next week over coronavirus concerns, the company said Jan 31.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)